Apr 22, 2021

 - Create a list of target keywords related to your topic.

-- Input them into a keyword research tool to uncover keywords that receive a decent volume of traffic, and have lower competition.
+- Input them into a keyword research tool to find keywords that receive a decent volume of traffic, and have lower competition.

-- Research competitors by running similar sites through keyword research tools to see which keywords bring them the most traffic.
+- Research competitors by running similar sites through keyword research tools.
+Then see which keywords bring them the most traffic.

 - See which of these keywords have a low enough competition where you can compete.

-For further education on keyword research spend some time reading through these posts:
+For more information on keyword research, spend some time reading through these posts:

 3. Turn On Search Engine Visibility

 There’s a built-in option within WordPress that will hide your site from the search engines.

 You might find this option useful when first building your website, but it can make ranking near impossible.
 If you’ve been employing some of the tips on this list, but aren’t seeing your rankings improve, this could be the issue.

 To see if this setting is on, navigate to Settings -> Reading from within the WordPress dashboard.
 Scroll down, and you’ll see a section called Search Engine Visibility.